“The world breaks everyone and afterward many are strong at the broken places.”

 Alpana works with a specialty concrete company to create the bases on which the stitched leaves are set.
 The contrast between the fragile leaf, with its delicate gold stitches, and the robust solidity of the concrete serves to highlight the interplay of vulnerability and strength that often coexists in nature, reminding us that we are strong at our broken places.

 Note: Want to have one of Alpana’s beautiful stitched leaf works for yourself?
-A limited selection of works from Alpana Vij’s ongoing series, What do I see when I see a fallen leaf? will be available in Plural’s online shop, launching later this year.
-Subscribe to our mailing list to get the latest updates on Shop Plural!
+A limited selection of works from Alpana Vij’s ongoing series, What do I see when I see a fallen leaf? are available in Plural’s online shop, Shop Plural.